-We know that business owners have a lot of questions about the rapidly evolving
+We know business owners have a lot of questions about the rapidly evolving

 COVID-19 situation in our community and around the world.
 We are here to help.